 While the emotions are painful, patients don’t necessarily have to live with them for the rest of their lives.
 EMDR for domestic violence works in a similar way as it does for PTSD survivors, and those with complex PTSD.
 As a result of EMDR therapy, the memory patterns lose their power, and the survivor will experience relief from the painful memories.

-EMDR and Marriage Counseling in Lakewood & Longmont Colorado
+EMDR and Marriage Counseling in the Denver area

 If you need help with trauma that is affecting your relationship, we are here for you.
 We invite you to call us at 720-551-4553 for a free 20-minute phone consultation with a marriage specialist.
-You can schedule your appointment via phone, or the contact page on our website.
+You can read more about our Marriage Counseling & Couples therapy services by clicking here.